API Conformance Scan

 Scan v1 and Scan v2

 We have introduced a new version of Conformance Scan, referred to as Scan v2.
-For backward compatibility and to avoid the adoption of the new version disrupting your day-to-day work, we have retained the previous version, Scan v1, and you can choose to continue to it for now, if you want.
-Results from Scan v1 continue to be used to represent the scan statistics of the API on API summary page and on the list of APIs in an API collection.
+For backward compatibility and to avoid the adoption of the new version disrupting your day-to-day work, we have retained the previous version, Scan v1.

 Both versions of Conformance Scan share the same core features and operation, but the new Scan v2 offers additional features and more flexibility, such as: